E-commerce

 What to do

 Document a reference definition for each metric and keep it stable over time.
-You will not always get identical figures everywhere, but you will at least be able to understand the gap and correctly compare your trends.
+You will not always get identical numbers everywhere, but you will at least be able to understand the gap and compare your trends correctly.

 For GA4 in particular

-If you work a lot with Google Analytics, our article on conversion rate in Google Analytics helps clarify where to find it and how to avoid some common confusion.
+If you work a lot with Google Analytics, our article on conversion rate in Google Analytics helps clarify where to find it and how to avoid some common confusions.

-Proper interpretation of a conversion rate is based on four simple principles:
+The correct interpretation of a conversion rate rests on four simple principles:

-4. Link to profitability: average order value, margin, returns, repeat purchase.
+4. Connect to profitability : average order value, margin, returns, repeat purchase.

-Avoid jumping to conclusions such as “our rate is low so the site is bad” or “our rate is high so everything is fine.”
-A number on its own tells neither why performance is what it is, nor whether it is healthy.
+Avoid quick conclusions like « our rate is low so the site is bad » or « our rate is high so everything is fine ».
+A single number does not tell you why performance is what it is, nor whether it is healthy.

-Qstomy acts here as an AI sales and support agent connected to the catalog, policies, and store content.
-It answers frequent objections, guides shoppers to the right product, and helps remove doubts that slow the move from a micro-conversion to a transaction.
+Qstomy acts here as a sales and support AI agent connected to the catalog, policies, and store content.
+It answers common objections, directs users to the right product, and helps remove doubts that slow the move from micro-conversion to transaction.

-Questions asked in the conversational channel also make it possible to interpret rates more accurately.
+The questions asked in the conversational channel also make it easier to interpret the rates.
 If the same objections keep coming up, they often provide the real explanation behind a drop in cart conversion rate or transaction conversion rate.

-Where to start if your team is still mixing up definitions
+Where should you start if your team is still mixing up the definitions

-If several teams are still using these terms loosely, simply start with:
+If several teams still use these terms loosely, start simply:

-1. Choose an internal glossary with an explicit formula for each metric.
+1. Choose an internal glossary with an explicit definition for each metric.

 3. Set a primary indicator and a few diagnostic indicators.

-5. Review the figures alongside the journey, not only as an overall average.
+5. Review the numbers against the customer journey, not just in overall average.

-This work seems simple, but it changes a lot: a team that speaks the same language optimizes much faster.
+This work may seem simple, but it changes a lot: a team that speaks the same language optimizes much faster.

 Summary, sources and FAQ